python-pillow/Pillow/docs/handbook/tutorial.rst

 Batch processing
 ^^^^^^^^^^^^^^^^

-This example uses Pillow together with pathlib, in order to reduce the quality of all PNG images in a folder:
+Operations can be applied to multiple image files.
+For example, all PNG images in the current directory can be saved as JPEGs at reduced quality.

 ::

-    from pathlib import Path
+    import os
     from PIL import Image